Last updated on May 15, 2024

 Shichifukujin Dragon

-Much like the previous entry, only one Shichifukujin Dragon has ever been printed.
+Only one Shichifukujin Dragon was ever printed.
 In 1996, Magic was beginning to make moves into the Asian market and saw a great increase in success.
 The DCI Tournament Center was being built in Tokyo, Japan with the card game’s rising popularity.
 They asked Mark Rosewater and artist Christopher Rush if they could have a unique card created for the event.

 While they agreed, they also wanted to make something that was symbolic in Japanese culture.
 “Shichifukujin” are the seven gods of fortune.
 With the center just opening, it seemed like a nice sentiment.